garrettxV/windows-it-lab/setup/setup-issues/vm-not-booting-from-iso.md

 ---

 ## Key Takeaway
-Correct storage controller configuration is critical for VM boot operations.
-Misconfigured ISO attachments can prevent successful OS installation.
+Proper storage controller configuration is essential for booting installation media.
+Attaching an ISO to the wrong controller can prevent the system from detecting a bootable device.